claudiogaalvao/Movie/README.md

 # Future features plan

 - Show feature realeses
-- Filter movies by gender
+- Filter movies by genre
 - Separate movies and series
 - Add release movies to remember
 - Different movie lists, like nerd movies, recorded in specific city or country, director by a specif director, with some actor, etc...